 After working for half an our on trying to figure out why nothing is happening when you type on your keyboard, and after the seventh explanation you still don’t know why you have to press “Ctrl + Alt + Del” at the same time to get to some crazy menu, you just lose it.
 “Damn it, you adolescent, social reject!
 Do you understand that all I want to do is write some fucking words on this piece of shit computer that is supposedly going to change my life for the better?”

 At this point, all you hear is the sound of a man jumping from a thirty story window, followed by the click that indicates your phone call is disconnected.
+Use laptop repairs thornlands site for an expert, reliable and 100% guaranteed laptop repairs specialist that you can trust,

 Technology is terribly, often stupidly complicated.
 Somehow we’ve all bought into using it.
 We sometimes laugh (but mostly cry) about it, and we accept extreme levels of complexity to do some of the simplest things.
 Well, having helped people understand technology for over 10 years, believe me, I feel you.
 Even though I love technology, I finally reached the point where when someone calls me and says, “Why does this thing have to be so complicated?” rather than respond by saying, “Well all you have to do it install this driver, register your copy of Windows with Microsoft via their website, and jump up and down seven times while saying, ‘I love you, gods of technology!
 Have mercy on me!'”
 I’m more apt to say, “Yeah, no kidding.
 This isn’t complicated, yet helpful; it’s just plain complicated.”